storybookjs/react-native/README.md

 Type: `string`, default: `'localhost'`

-The host on which to run the websocket, if specified.
+The host on which to run the WebSocket, if specified.

 ### websockets.port